-If after voting, a sufficient number of Directors with the legal and regulatory independence requirements have not been elected, the last candidate in progressive order on the list that obtained the most votes who does not meet said requirements shall be excluded and replaced by the next candidate possessing said requirements from the same list.
+After voting, should an insufficient number of Directors with the legal and regulatory independence requirements be elected, the last candidate in progressive order on the list that obtained the most votes who does not meet said requirements shall be excluded and replaced by the next candidate possessing said requirements from the same list.
 This procedure must be repeated until the required number of independent Directors has been elected.